-If there are networks within the range that you do not ever want to connect to or have offensive names, you can block them in Windows so they’re not listed among available networks in the WiFi networks pane.
+If there are networks within the range that you never want to connect to or have offensive names, you can block them in Windows so they’re not listed among available networks in the WiFi networks pane.

 One can use some tools to block networks from displaying in the WiFi connections list.
-However, Windows can do this easily without needing additional software or app.
+However, Windows can do this easily without needing additional software or apps.
 When you block a network SSID, it will never be shown among available networks.
-This is easy to accomplish and we’ll show you how to do that below.
+This is easy to accomplish, and we’ll show you how to do that below.

 You have two options to stop displaying other WiFi networks in Windows.
-You can block individual WiFi networks or block all then whitelist yours only.
+You can block individual WiFi networks or block all, then allow yours only.

 How to stop showing your neighbor’s WiFi in Windows 11